ihormyroniuk/ihormyroniuk.github.io/iOSApplicationEntryPoint.md

 ### Objective

-Create approach to implement an generalized entry point for iOS application to solve above problems.
+Describe approach to implement an generalized entry point for iOS application to solve above problems.

 ### Proposition